Jump to:

 The Lake WahWashKesh Conservation Association will no longer be selling parking or dock permits.

-More details regarding the exact process and timelines will be provided ahead of the spring cottage reopening season.
-Until then, please do not submit any payments for parking or dock permits to the Lake WahWashKesh Conservation Association.
+Please do not submit any payments for parking or dock permits to the Lake WahWashKesh Conservation Association.

 Bursary